 Africa is still an unexplored continent for us.
 We’ve been to Egypt, but it’s more of a Middle Eastern country than an African one.
 South Africa is a great gateway country where everyone speaks English and tourism is well developed.
 We have been planning to visit for a few years now and already have a complete two-week itinerary that Victor spent days perfecting.
 Our vacation days for many years have been the two weeks around Christmas and New Year and we ultimately ended up not going because the end of December is not the best time to spot elephants and giraffes and lions in national parks, as the grass tends to get too high.
-July to November is the best time for animal spotting, to enjoy a drive down the Western Cape coast, and for gorgeous weather to stand on the edge of the craggy cliffs at the Cape of Good Hope.
+July to November is the best time for animal spotting, enjoying a drive down the Western Cape coast, and for gorgeous weather to stand on the edge of the craggy cliffs at the Cape of Good Hope.
 Hopefully, we can schedule two weeks off during this time period sometime soon, as I cannot wait to explore the sun-soaked beaches, coral reefs, lush forests, and lagoons.
 Visiting Robben Island, where Nelson Mandela spent 27 years in prison before becoming president, is also on the list.

 We’ve been to Seoul briefly – more specifically, we’ve been in Seoul’s airport for 4 hours, where I was greeted by a rolling robot who wished me a Merry Christmas and then lost my mind in a small airport shop browsing all the strange snacks.
 To say that I want to go back is an understatement.
 I love Asia and everything about it – the food, the culture, the nature, and the people.
 South Korea has long been on my bucket list, and I cannot wait to explore the hustle and bustle of Seoul, the tranquility of rural villages, and every mountain and valley in between.
 I am fascinated with the history and heritage of Korea and want to learn all about this country’s imperial past through palaces, temples, fortresses, and museums.
 Or maybe I’ll catch a BTS show and buy some Korean beauty products.
 Don’t judge me, I have an eclectic range of interests.